The Basic Act on Cybersecurity is the fundamental law on cybersecurity.

 The Unfair Competition Prevention Act prohibits the infringement of trade secrets and provides for cause of actions in civil cases, such as damage compensation and injunctive relief, as well as criminal sanctions.
-Information that is not protected as a trade secret may instead be protected as "data for limited provision" after a recent amendment comes into force on 1 July 2019.
+Information that is not protected as a trade secret may instead be protected as "data for limited provision".
 An unauthorised acquisition or utilisation of data for limited provision may be deemed to be unfair competition, which is subject to damage compensation and injunctive relief but not to criminal sanctions.

 The Act on the Prohibition on Unauthorised Computer Access prohibits: the use of another person’s identification code (eg, a password) to access remote computers via a telecommunications network; inputting information (excluding an identification code) or a command to evade access restrictions on remote computers via a telecommunications network; or obtaining, supplying, or storing someone else's identification code without legitimate reason (Articles 3, 4, 5 and 6).
 It also forbids phishing or creating a false impression of being the network administrator concerned and requesting identification codes (Article 7).

 The Penal Code prohibits: